Managed Website vs. Traditional Advertising for Contractors in Seattle and Tacoma

 What does the 24-month ROI model look like for a Tacoma contractor transitioning from paid ads to organic SEO?

-A Tacoma roofing contractor currently spending $6,000/month on Google Ads with a managed website program at $650/month presents a clear model.
-Over 24 months: $6,000/month in ads totals $144,000 with zero permanent assets.
-The alternative — $650/month in managed website investment plus a 10-month bridge at $2,500/month in partial ads during SEO development — totals $40,600 for the same 24-month period.
-The differential is $103,400 in avoided advertising spend, with the managed website program continuing to generate organic leads indefinitely beyond month 24.
+A Tacoma roofing contractor currently spending about $6,000/month on Google Ads compared with an Authority managed website program at $349/month presents a clear model.
+Over 24 months, $6,000/month in ads totals $144,000 with zero permanent assets.
+The alternative, $349/month in managed website investment plus a 10-month bridge at roughly $2,500/month in partial ads during SEO development, totals near $33,400 for the same 24-month period, with the one-time Authority setup of $2,497 noted separately.
+The headline is the monthly run-rate: once organic carries the load, marketing cost drops from $6,000 to $349, and the owned website keeps generating organic leads past month 24 (illustrative).

-The revenue model from organic leads strengthens the case further.
-At 25 organic leads/month by month 18, a 30% close rate, and $18,000 average job value (conservative for Tacoma roofing), monthly revenue from organic leads reaches $135,000 — generated by a program costing $650/month.
-No paid advertising model in this market produces equivalent returns at equivalent monthly spend.
+The revenue side strengthens the case further.
+At 25 organic leads per month by month 18, a 30 percent close rate, and a high five-figure average job value (conservative for Tacoma roofing), monthly revenue from organic leads reaches well into six figures, generated by a program costing $349/month.
+No paid advertising model in this market produces equivalent returns at equivalent monthly spend (illustrative).

-When does the managed website investment typically break even in the Seattle/Tacoma market?
+When does the managed website investment typically break even in the Seattle and Tacoma market?

-By month 12–14, most suburban Seattle/Tacoma market contractors with properly executed managed website programs have reduced paid ad spend enough that the managed website investment is effectively self-funded by avoided ad costs.
-By month 18–24, the organic program is generating sufficient lead volume to significantly reduce or eliminate dependence on paid advertising entirely — with the managed website continuing to compound authority and lead volume without a corresponding increase in monthly investment.
+By month 12 to 14, most suburban Seattle and Tacoma contractors with properly executed managed website programs have reduced paid ad spend enough that the managed website investment is effectively self-funded by avoided ad costs.
+By month 18 to 24, the organic program is generating sufficient lead volume to significantly reduce or eliminate dependence on paid advertising entirely, with the managed website continuing to compound authority and lead volume without a corresponding increase in monthly investment.

 What does the 36-month compounding impact look like for a contractor with an established organic program?

 At month 36, a managed website program that began in month one has built substantial structural advantages over competitors who started later.
-Domain authority accumulated over 36 months cannot be quickly replicated — it requires time that a competitor who begins investing in month 24 simply doesn’t have yet.
-The content library built over 36 months — typically 60–80 pages of trade-specific, location-targeted content — represents a ranking asset that continues generating traffic without proportional incremental cost.
+Domain authority accumulated over 36 months cannot be quickly replicated.
+It requires time that a competitor who begins investing in month 24 simply does not have yet.
+The content library built over 36 months, typically 60 to 80 pages of trade-specific, location-targeted content, represents a ranking asset that continues generating traffic without proportional incremental cost.

 ↑ Back to Navigation